Salvador Panelo: Early works

 assumed the directorship of the Integrated Bar of the Philippines (IBP) in 1983 and presidency of the IBP Rizal Chapter in 1985.
-In 1987, he was hired as a radio anchor at DZEC Radyo Agila where he worked for one year.
+In 1987, he was hired and worked as a radio anchor at DZEC Radyo Agila for one year.
 It was also in 1987 when he started his private law practice.

-Panelo ran in the 1992 Philippine Senate election; with the top 24 candidates winning the election, Panelo, who was running under the Kilusang Bagong Lipunan, finished 125th.
+Panelo ran in the 1987 and 1992 Philippine Senate elections commonly under Kilusang Bagong Lipunan, with the top 24 candidates winning the election.
+However, he lost in both instances.

 Private practice

 In his 40 years of law practice, he served as the defense lawyer of prominent politicians such as Datu Unsay Mayor Andal Ampatuan Jr. who was implicated in the 2009 Maguindanao massacre, Calauan Mayor Antonio Sanchez who was tried for the 1993 Eileen Sarmenta and Allan Gomez murder, and the family of former President Ferdinand Marcos in relation to recovering their ill-gotten wealth.

 Panelo also lawyered for former Commission on Elections Chairman Benjamin Abalos who was embroiled in the 2007 elections scandal, Philip Medel who was convicted in the murder of actress Nida Blanca, and the family of slain racing champion Enzo Pastor.
 His other clients include celebrities such as Deniece Cornejo in her 2014 rape case against actor Vhong Navarro, and Dennis Roldan who was convicted of kidnapping a Filipino-Chinese boy in 2005.